javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

 ];

 *!*
-// find all users younger than user let youngerUsers = users.filter(user.younger, user);
+// find all users younger than john let youngerUsers = users.filter(john.younger, john);
 */!*

 alert(youngerUsers.length); // 2
 ```

-In the call above, we use `user.younger` as a filter and also provide `user` as the context for it.
-If we didn't provide the context, `users.filter(user.younger)` would call `user.younger` as a standalone function, with `this=undefined`.
+In the call above, we use `john.younger` as a filter and also provide `john` as the context for it.
+If we didn't provide the context, `users.filter(john.younger)` would call `john.younger` as a standalone function, with `this=undefined`.
 That would mean an instant error.

 ## Summary